How Belief Works

 The difference between the claims made by 1 and 2 of course applies to any claim, X, and the claim X is true.
 So claim X isn’t in itself the claim that X is true, and vice versa.
 Instead, each claim merely implies the other.

-Given that the claims made by sentences 1 and 2 are different claims that imply each other, our belief of them are by definition different beliefs that imply each other.
-That is, if we believe that it’s raining then we’d conclude that the claim It’s raining is a true claim.
-And, conversely, if we believe that the claim It’s raining is a true claim then we also believe that it’s raining.
+Now compare our belief of the claims made by 1 and 2.
+Given that these claims are different claims that imply each other, our belief of them are by definition different beliefs that imply each other.
+That is, if we believe that humans are apes then we’d conclude that the claim Humans are apes is a true claim.
+And, conversely, if we believe that the claim Humans are apes is a true claim then we also believe that humans are apes.

 But our belief of these two claims can seem to be the same belief because, again, the claims follow so obviously from each other that we can fail to notice the very basic logical step separating them and so think that they're the same claim.

-The difference between our belief of these two claims of course applies to our belief of any claim, X, and the claim X is true.
+The difference between these two beliefs of course applies to our belief of any claim, X, and the claim X is true.
 So believing X isn’t in itself believing that X is true, and vice versa.
 Instead, believing X merely implies that we’d conclude that X is true, and believing that X is true merely implies that we believe X.

 Again, by definition, a claim is a true claim if, and only if, it matches reality.
 So the only way to assess whether a claim is a true claim is to assess whether it matches reality.
 And the only way to assess whether a claim matches reality is to compare it with reality.
 But, logically, when we compare a claim with reality we can only ever compare it with what we believe about the relevant aspect of reality at the moment of the comparison, even when the comparison uses the current content of our senses.

-So our assessment that the claim It’s raining is a true claim must be based on our belief that it’s raining.
-That is, this assessment must be preceded by our belief that it’s raining.
-So the formation of our belief that it’s raining can’t ever be due to us assessing that the claim It’s raining is a true claim.
+So our assessment that the claim Humans are apes is a true claim must be based on our belief that humans are apes.
+That is, this assessment must be preceded by our belief that humans are apes.
+So the formation of our belief that humans are apes can’t ever be, or due to, us assessing that the claim Humans are apes is a true claim.

-And this logic of course applies to the formation of any belief: the formation of our belief of claim X can’t ever be due to us assessing that X is true, because that assessment is always based on, and so preceded by, our belief of X.
+And this logic of course applies to the formation of any belief: the formation of belief X can’t ever be, or due to, us assessing that claim X is true, because that assessment is always based on, and so preceded by, our belief of X.

 Although, the process of assessing the truth of X can lead to the formation of belief X, because this belief may only form during that process, the moment before we conclude that X is true.

-Note also that although our assessment that X is true is by definition an instance of belief formation that's due to an assessment of truth, this belief involves the claim X is true and yet is due to our assessment that X, not X is true, is true.
+Note also that although us assessing, and thus believing, that X is true is belief formation that involves an assessment of truth, this belief involves the claim X is true and yet its formation involves our assessment that X, not X is true, is true.

 Potential objections